libp2p/connectivity-site/content/pages/index.md

           3. Noise Handshake (1 RTT)

-          This is a lot faster than the WebSocket handshake!
+          This is a lot faster than the Secure WebSocket handshake!

           Step 2 and 3 can potentially be run in parallel, although a bug in